New Forest pony: Ponies on the New Forest

 Drifts to gather the animals are carried out in autumn.
 Most colts and some fillies are removed, along with any animals considered too "poor" to remain on the Forest over the winter.
 The remaining fillies are branded with their owner's mark, and many animals are wormed.
 Many owners choose to remove a number of animals from the Forest for the winter, turning them out again the following spring.
 Animals surplus to their owner's requirements often are sold at the Beaulieu Road Pony Sales, run by the New Forest Livestock Society.
 Tail hair of the ponies is trimmed, and cut into a recognisable pattern to show that the pony's grazing fees have been paid for the year.
 Each Agister has his own "tail-mark", indicating the area of the Forest where the owner lives.
 The Agisters keep a constant watch over the condition of the Forest-running stock, and an animal may be "ordered off" the Forest at any time.
 The rest of the year, the lives of the ponies are relatively unhindered unless they need veterinary attention or additional feeding, when they are usually taken off the Forest.

 The open nature of the New Forest means that ponies are able to wander onto roads.
 The ponies actually have right of way over vehicles and many wear reflective collars in an effort to reduce traffic fatalities, but despite this, many ponies, along with commoners' cattle, pigs, and donkeys are killed or injured in road traffic accidents every year.
 Human interaction with ponies is also a problem; well meaning but misguided visitors to the forest frequently feed them, which can create dietary problems and sickness (e.g. colic) and cause the ponies to adopt an aggressive attitude in order to obtain human food.

-New Forest ponies are raced in an annual point to point meeting in the Forest, usually on Boxing Day, finishing at a different place each year.
+New Forest ponies are raced in an annual point to point in the Forest, usually on Boxing Day, finishing at a different place each year.
 The races do not have a fixed course, but instead are run across the open Forest, so competitors choose their own routes around obstructions such as inclosures (forestry plantations), fenced paddocks, and bogs.
 Riders with a detailed knowledge of the Forest are thus at an advantage.
 The location of the meeting place is given to competitors on the previous evening, and the starting point of the race is revealed once riders have arrived at the meeting point.